OGGM/oggm/docs/ice-dynamics.rst

 (hence the name).
 The strong advantage of this method is that the numerical equations are the same for *any* bed shape, considerably simplifying the implementation.
-Similar to the "diffusion approach", the model looses mass-conservation in very steep slopes ([Jarosch_etal_2013]_).
+Similar to the "diffusion approach", the model is not mass-conserving in very steep slopes ([Jarosch_etal_2013]_).

 The numerical scheme implemented in OGGM is tested against A. Jarosch's MUSCLSuperBee Model (see below) and Hans Oerleman's diffusion model for various idealized cases.
-For all cases but the steep slope one the model performs very well.
+For all cases but the steep slope, the model performs very well.

 In order to increase the stability and speed of the computations, we solve the